porsche-design-system/porsche-design-system/packages/components-js/src/components/form/textarea-wrapper/textarea-wrapper.design.md

 ### Validation and error
 Validation text for a field is placed right below the field box in order to make it clear for the user which Textarea the validation belongs to.
-For further information we recommend to read the general form guideline.
+For further information we recommend reading the general form guideline.
 [Forms Guideline](#/patterns/forms)

 ### Spacing
 According to the "law of proximity" in Gestalt psychology ([Laws of UX](https://lawsofux.com/law-of-proximity)) objects that are near or proximate to each other tend to be grouped together.
-For further information we recommend to read the general form guideline.
+For further information we recommend reading the general form guideline.
 [Forms Guideline](#/patterns/forms)

 ---